tobi97h/AspSecretsProvider/README.md

 Simple wrapper around the default asp secrets management, making it either settable via env or the cli.

+This package is also available on nuget

+`dotnet add package SecretsProvider --version 1.0.0`

 ## cli

 `dotnet user-secrets init`